abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *ut binae regum facies, ita corpora plebis.* 95

+- *ut...ita* = as...so too.
+- Implies *est* in both comparisons.

-      As the features of the kings are twofold, so are the bodies of the subject.
+      As the shapes of the kings are twofold, so too are the bodies of the subjects.

 | *namque aliae turpes horrent, ceu pulvere ab alto*
 | *cum venit et sicco terram spuit ore viator*
 | *aridus; elucent aliae et fulgore coruscant*
 | *ardentes auro et paribus lita corpora guttis.*

+- *horrent* is 3rd plural present active indicative meaning to dread.
+- *ceu...aridus* = *ceu cum aridus viator venit ab alto pulvere et spuit terram sicco ore*.
+- *ardentes...guttis* = *corpora ardentes et lita paribus guttis auro*.

-      For some ugly ones tremble, as when the thirsty traveler comes from the deep dust, and spits earth from his dried mouth.
-Other gleam, and flash with lightning, their bodies all ablaze and flecked with equal specks of gold.
+      For some ugly ones tremble, just as when the thirsty traveler came from the deep dust, and spat earth from his dried mouth.
+Others gleam, and flash with lightning, their bodies all ablaze and flecked with equal specks of gold.